 Google My Business puts your business on the map.
 When setting up the account, you must input your business name, address, and phone number.
 Then, people who search locally using keywords like “Plumber Bronx” can become your customers when they find you on Google Maps or the 3-pack.
 That means more business for you, making the local 3-pack the most lucrative spot on the SERP.

 But unfortunately, using a virtual address on your Google My Business is against Google’s guidelines.
 When Google finds out that the address you’ve provided doesn’t connote an actual storefront, office, or professional setting, they’ll instantly remove your business from the listing.

 Although this doesn’t affect your position on the regular organic results, it impedes your SEO if you desire to feature in the 3-pack as a local business.

 What do you do if you can’t use a virtual address?

 For businesses that do not need a physical address but still offer real-life services, such as plumbing, babysitting, and photography, Google allows you to hide your address and use a service area instead.

-Note that an online-only business cannot have a business page according to Google’s Guidelines.
+According to Google’s Guidelines, an online-only business cannot have a business page.